Gagan2435/Gagan2435/README.md

 <td width="100%">

 ### [SoulChain — AI Blockchain Mood Journal](https://github.com/Gagan2435/AI-Blockchain-Mood-Journal)
-A private mood journal that proves an entry existed at a given time without ever revealing what it said.
-Entries are analyzed for emotion with TextBlob, then hashed with SHA-256 and published to the BlockDAG blockchain.
+A safe space for your feelings — analyzed by AI, sealed with Web3.
+Every entry gets read for emotion by TextBlob, then hashed with SHA-256 and published to the BlockDAG blockchain — proof that the entry existed, with the content itself never exposed.
 Built solo for the BlockDAG Hackathon 2025.

 **Result:** a working live demo with full entry history and emotion-trend visualization, shipped within the hackathon window.